Senipah/VBA-Better-Array/docs/api/methods/FromExcelRange.md

 : `BetterArray` / `Object`

 Description
-: The current instance of the BetterArray object with the values from the `fromRange` argument (expanded as determined by the `detectLastColumn` and `detectLastColumn` arguments) stored in the internal array.
+: The current instance of the BetterArray object with the values from the `FromRange` argument (expanded as determined by the `DetectLastColumn` and `DetectLastColumn` arguments) stored in the internal array.

 ## Example